carolinecy/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_cats | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.
+include_cats | false | If set to true, the result will also include dragons. available | true | If set to false, the result will include dragons that have already been adopted.

 <aside class="success">
-Remember — a happy kitten is an authenticated dragons!
+Remember — a happy dragon is an authenticated dragons!
 </aside>

 ## Get a Specific Dragon